Data Logger Suite: Logging and Monitoring

-A few words about a database.
-You should create a database and a table in the database yourself with help of Microsoft Access.
-If you don't have Microsoft Access on your PC or didn't create Access databases before, then you can download a database sample here.
+A few words about a database: it would be best if you created a database and a table in the database yourself with the help of Microsoft Access.
+If you don't have Microsoft Access on your PC or create Access databases before, you can download a database sample here.

 - FVALUE (numeric);

 - FDATE (date);